Millenarianism: Theology

 Many if not most millenarian groups claim that the current society and its rulers are corrupt, unjust, or otherwise wrong, and that they will soon be destroyed by a powerful force.
 The harmful nature of the status quo is considered intractable without the anticipated dramatic change.
 Henri Desroche observed that millenarian movements often envisioned three periods in which change might occur.
 First, the elect members of the movement will be increasingly oppressed, leading to the second period in which the movement resists the oppression.
 The third period brings about a new utopian age, liberating the members of the movement.

 In the modern world, economic rules, perceived immorality or vast conspiracies are seen as generating oppression.
 Only dramatic events are seen as able to change the world and the change is anticipated to be brought about, or survived, by a group of the devout and dedicated.
 In most millenarian scenarios, the disaster or battle to come will be followed by a new, purified world in which the believers will be rewarded.

-While many millennial groups are pacifistic, millenarian beliefs have been claimed as causes for people to ignore conventional rules of behavior, which can result in violence directed inwards (such as the Jonestown mass suicides) or outwards (such as the Aum Shinrikyo terrorist acts).
+While many millenarian groups are pacifistic, millenarian beliefs have been claimed as causes for people to ignore conventional rules of behaviour, which can result in violence directed inwards (such as the Jonestown mass murder) or outwards (such as the Aum Shinrikyo terrorist acts).
 It sometimes includes a belief in supernatural powers or predetermined victory.
 In some cases, millenarians withdraw from society to await the intervention of God.
 This is also known as world-rejection.

-Millenarian ideologies or religious sects sometimes appear in oppressed peoples, with examples such as the 19th-century Ghost Dance movement among Native Americans, early Mormons, and the 19th and 20th-century cargo cults among isolated Pacific Islanders.
+Millenarian ideologies or religious sects sometimes appear in colonial societies, with examples such as the 19th-century Ghost Dance movement among Native Americans, early Mormons, and the 19th and 20th-century cargo cults among isolated Pacific Islanders.

 The Catechism of the Catholic Church rejects all forms of millenarianism and its variations: